divyansh1010x/GitCury/README.md

 ### 🙏 **Special Thanks**

-- **🤖 Google Gemini Team**: For providing the incredible AI that powers our semantic analysis
+- **🤖 Google Gemini Team**: For providing the incredible AI that powers our commit message generation
 - **🌐 Go Community**: For creating the robust ecosystem that makes GitCury possible
-- **🧠 Open Source ML Community**: For the machine learning insights that drive our clustering
+- **🧠 Open Source Community**: For the insights and patterns that guide our development
 - **👥 GitCury Contributors**: Every bug report, feature request, and code contribution matters
 - **⭐ Early Adopters**: Your feedback shaped GitCury into what it is today

 ### 🏆 **Powered By**
 - **Go 1.19+**: Lightning-fast performance and excellent concurrency
-- **Google Gemini API**: State-of-the-art AI for semantic understanding
+- **Google Gemini API**: State-of-the-art AI for intelligent commit message generation
-- **Advanced Algorithms**: Cosine similarity, Jaccard analysis, and hybrid clustering
+- **Cobra CLI**: Robust command-line interface framework
 - **Community Feedback**: Real-world testing from developers worldwide

 ### 💡 **Inspiration**